awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

       Protocol: HTTP
 # These output values will be available to other templates to use.
 Outputs:
-  ServiceEndpoint:
+  ServiceEndpoint:        # output
     Description: The URL to access the service
     Value: !Sub "http://${PublicLoadBalancer.DNSName}"
 ```

+You can adapt these files for use with AWS Proton\.

-## Bring your infrastructure\-as\-code to AWS Proton<a name="proton-tmp-files"></a>
+## Bring your infrastructure as code to AWS Proton<a name="proton-tmp-files"></a>

-With slight modifications, you can use [Example 1](#ag-env-cfn-example) as an infrastructure template file for an environment template bundle that AWS Proton uses to deploy an environment as shown in the next example\.
-Instead of using the CloudFormation customization parameters, you use [Jinja](ag-jinja.md) to provide customization parameters that you have defined in an [Open API](https://swagger.io/docs/specification/data-models/) based [schema file](ag-schema.md)\.
-These customization parameters are commented for your convenience and referenced multiple times in the template\.
-This way, AWS Proton can audit and check parameter values, as well as match and insert output parameter values in one template file to parameters in another template file\.
-As administrator, you add the AWS Proton `environment.inputs` name\-space to the customization parameters\.
-When you reference environment infrastructure template file output parameters in a service infrastructure template file, you add the environment name\-space to the output parameters, such as `environment.outputs.ClusterName` and `environment.outputs.ECSTaskExecutionRole`\.
-Finally, you surround them with moustache brackets and single quotation marks\.
+With slight modifications, you can use [Example 1](#ag-env-cfn-example) as an infrastructure as code \(IaC\) file for an environment template bundle that AWS Proton uses to deploy an environment as shown in [Example 3](#ag-proton-env-cfn-example)\.

+Instead of using the CloudFormation parameters, you use [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) syntax to reference parameters that you have defined in an [Open API](https://swagger.io/docs/specification/data-models/) based [schema file](ag-schema.md)\.
+These input parameters are commented for your convenience and referenced multiple times in the IaC file\.
+This way, AWS Proton can audit and check parameter values, as well as match and insert output parameter values in one IaC file to parameters in another IaC file\.

+As administrator, you can add the AWS Proton `environment.inputs.` namespace to the input parameters\.
+When you reference environment IaC file outputs in a service IaC file, you can add the `environment.outputs.` namespace to the outputs, such as `environment.outputs.ClusterName` and `environment.outputs.ECSTaskExecutionRole`\.
+Finally, you surround them with moustache brackets and quotation marks\.

+With these modifications, your CloudFormation IaC files can be used by AWS Proton\.

-## Example 3: AWS Proton environment infrastructure template file<a name="ag-proton-env-cfn-example"></a>
+## Example 3: AWS Proton environment infrastructure as code file<a name="ag-proton-env-cfn-example"></a>

 ```
 AWSTemplateFormatVersion: '2010-09-09'
 Description: AWS Fargate cluster running containers in a public subnet.
 Only supports
-             public facing load balancer, and public service discovery namespaces.
+             public facing load balancer, and public service discovery prefixes.
 Mappings:
   # The VPC and subnet configuration is passed in via the environment spec.
   SubnetConfig:
     VPC:
-      CIDR: '{{ environment.inputs.vpc_cidr}}'        # customization parameter
+      CIDR: '{{ environment.inputs.vpc_cidr}}'        # input parameter
     PublicOne:
-      CIDR: '{{ environment.inputs.subnet_one_cidr}}' # customization parameter
+      CIDR: '{{ environment.inputs.subnet_one_cidr}}' # input parameter
     PublicTwo:
-      CIDR: '{{ environment.inputs.subnet_two_cidr}}' # customization parameter
+      CIDR: '{{ environment.inputs.subnet_two_cidr}}' # input parameter
 Resources:
   VPC:
     Type: AWS::EC2::VPC